Advanced-ML/Adversarial-fine-tuning-Robust-Super-Resolution-without-using-adversarial-training/README.md

 ## Dataset and weights
 Latent diffusion weights are automatically downloaded when used.
 The SRGCNN (esrgcnn.pth) model is located in /media/disk0/sirincon/Final Project Files/Models and must be placed inside the /ESRGCNN/Models folder.
 The SwinIR (SwinIR_01.pth) and Robust SwinIR (R_Swin_IR.pth) models are located in /media/disk0/sirincon/Final Project Files/Models and must be placed inside the /Swin_IR/Models folder.

-Regarding the datasets, they are located in /media/disk0/sirincon/Final Project Files/Datasets, where there are six folders.
-There are two folders with images named specifically for every architecture.
-The folders Test_Image_Pairs_CNN and Test_Flickr_CNN must be placed inside the /testsets folder.
-The Test_Image_Pairs_Swin_IR and Test_Flickr_Swin_IR folders must be placed inside the /Swin_IR/testsets folder.
-The Image_Pairs_75_256_512 and Flickr_75_256_512 must be placed inside the /LDM folder.
+Regarding the datasets, they are located in /media/disk0/sirincon/Final Project Files/Datasets, where there are four folders.
+There are two folders with images named specifically for ESRGCNN and two others that will be used as datasets for the other architectures.
+The folders AAAAAA and AAAAAA must be placed inside the AAAAAAA folder.
+The other two folders must be placed inside the AAAAAAA folder.

 ## Testing